0xdevalias/poc-chatgpt/README.md

 # Or you could just run this helper script:
 # npm run-script update-models

-# You may also like to the run:
+# You may also like to run:
 # npm run-script extract-models-by-owned-by
 ```